-Primary tumor

-- Initial staging or re-staging of a known-primary spinal tumor33 as per NCCN - Follow-up of known primary cancer of patient undergoing active treatment within the past year or as per surveillance imaging guidance for that cancer - Known primary tumor with new signs or symptoms (e.g., new or increasing nontraumatic pain, physical, laboratory, and/or imaging findings) - With an associated new focal neurologic deficit as above34

-Metastatic tumor

-- With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit34 - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or back pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine^{35, 36}
+- Primary tumor - Initial staging primary spinal tumor33 - Follow-up of known primary cancer of patient undergoing active treatment within the past year or as per surveillance imaging guidance for that cancer - Known primary tumor with new signs or symptoms (e.g., new or increasing nontraumatic pain, physical, laboratory, and/or imaging findings) - With an associated new focal neurologic deficit as above34 - Metastatic tumor - With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit34 - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or back pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine^{35, 36}

-Further evaluation of indeterminate or questionable findings on prior imaging (unless follow up is otherwise specified within the guideline):
+Further evaluation of indeterminate findings on prior imaging (unless follow up is otherwise specified within the guideline):

-• For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification.

-- One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
-(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.
-42-) - For evaluation of inconclusive/indeterminate finding on prior imaging that requires further clarification: - One follow-up exam to ensure no suspicious change has occurred in prior imaging finding.
-No further surveillance unless specified as highly suspicious or change was found on last follow-up exam36
+- For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification. - One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
+(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.)

-Indication for combination studies for the initial pre-therapy staging of cancer, OR active monitoring for recurrence as clinically indicated OR evaluation of suspected metastases
+Page 4 of 18 Lumbar Spine MRI Indication for combination studies for the initial pre-therapy staging of cancer, OR active monitoring for recurrence as clinically indicated OR evaluation of suspected metastases

-• ←≤5 concurrent studies to include CT or MRI of any of the following areas as appropriate depending on the cancer: Neck, Abdomen, Pelvis, Chest, Brain, Cervical Spine, Thoracic Spine or Lumbar Spine
+≤ 5 concurrent studies to include CT or MRI of any of the following areas as appropriate depending on the cancer: Neck, Abdomen, Pelvis, Chest, Brain, Cervical Spine, Thoracic Spine or Lumbar Spine